 This crib transitions from a traditional crib to a daybed.
-It doesn’t come with a toddler guard rail.
-However, because it’s low to the ground, it can still be a great option for kids learning to leave the crib and sleep without railing.
+It comes with fixed side rails.
+Because it’s low to the ground, it can still be a great option for kids graduating out of the crib stage and learning to sleep without a railing.

 Best Four-in-One Convertible Crib

-This crib converts from a traditional crib to a toddler bed, to a daybed and, finally, to a full-sized bed.
-It also comes with an attached changing table and shelves — awesome for midnight diaper changes.
+This crib converts from a traditional crib to a toddler bed, daybed, and finally, a full-sized bed.
+It also comes with an attached changing table and shelves, making those midnight diaper changes more convenient.

-It doesn’t have a toddler guard rail, but there are several mattress heights.
-For parents who don’t need the railing, but still want their child to be closer to the ground as they get used to sleeping without a crib, this will work for you.
-For others, the guard rail can be bought separately.
+It doesn’t have a toddler guardrail, but there are several mattress heights.
+For parents who don’t need the railing but still want their child to be closer to the ground as they get used to sleeping without a crib, this will work for you.
+Or you can purchase the guardrail separately.

 Once the bed is converted into a full-sized bed, you can use the changing station as a nightstand.
-The metal bed frame for the full-sized bed is sold separately, which is very common.
+You can purchase a standard metal bed frame for the full-sized bed.

 - Three color options.